kneron/document_center/docs/toolchain/appendix/operators.md

 41. conditions: blocksize is 2 or 4
 42. conditions: row_col_transpose && ch_row_transpose
 43. conditions: transpose not in batch
-44. Upsample
-    - conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode
+44. conditions: rank is 4 && upsample in spatial && mode is nearest or linear or bilinear or align_corner
-    - supported KneronResizeNode: mode = nearest && near_mode = floor
-45. Upsample
-    - conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode
+45. conditions: rank is 4 && upsample in row or column but not both && mode is nearest or linear or bilinear or align_corner
-    - supported KneronResizeNode: delta_v <= 1 && delta_h <= 1 && not both delta_v and delta_h != 1
-46. Upsample: conditions: mode is nearest or linear or bilinear or align_corner will be decompose to KneronResizeNode
+46. conditions: rank is 4 && upsample in spatial && mode is nearest or linear or bilinear or align_corner